sst/sst/www/docs/containers.md

 ---
 title: Containers
-description: "Working with Lambda Container Functions in SST."
+description: "Working with Containers in SST."
 ---

 import HeadlineText from "@site/src/components/HeadlineText";